saymrwulf/llm-playground/notes.md

-2020-12-07T07:52:00 - Quick fix, referencing a known issue from the official repo (llm-playground) 2021-01-30T23:37:00 - Implementing approach from a new paper read last night (llm-playground) 2021-01-30T02:52:00 - Late-night bugfix on financial RL environment (llm-playground)
+2020-12-07T07:52:00 - Quick fix, referencing a known issue from the official repo (llm-playground) 2021-01-30T23:37:00 - Implementing approach from a new paper read last night (llm-playground) 2021-01-30T02:52:00 - Late-night bugfix on financial RL environment (llm-playground) 2021-01-30T07:01:00 - Implementing approach from a new paper read last night (llm-playground)